mattwestham/workshop_git/README.md

 This repository is used during a Git training workshop as a starting point to learn collaboration and continue to advance your git skills.

+You will use this repository during the workshop to perform some simple git tasks and colaborate with the rest of the class.